VictoriaMetrics/VictoriaMetrics/app/vmagent/README.md

 ```

 Then send Influx data to `http://vmagent-host:8429/write`.
 See [these docs](https://github.com/VictoriaMetrics/VictoriaMetrics/blob/master/README.md#how-to-send-data-from-influxdb-compatible-agents-such-as-telegraf) for more details.

+`vmagent` is also available in [docker images](https://hub.docker.com/r/victoriametrics/vmagent/).

+Pass `-help` to `vmagent` in order to see the full list of supported command-line flags with their descriptions.

 ### How to collect metrics in Prometheus format?